-Important information pertaining to Radon:
+Important Information Pertaining to Radon:

 Radon is a radioactive gas that is found in nearly all soils.
 It typically moves up through the ground to the air and into homes through the foundation.
 Drinking water from a ground water source can also add radon to the home air.
 The EPA indicates that, compared to radon entering the home through soil, radon entering the home through water will in most cases be a small source of risk.
 The EPA and the State of Delaware have not yet set standards for monitoring radon in drinking water, although we do expect sampling to become mandatory in the near future.
-Artesian Water Company is keeping a close eye on the situation and will be sure to comply with any new regulations as required.
+We are keeping a close eye on the situation and will be sure to comply with any new regulations as required.

-Important Information Pertaining To Lead:
+Important Information Pertaining to Lead:

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Artesian Water is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+We are responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the EPA Safe Drinking Water Hotline at 1-800-426-4791 or at http://www.epa.gov/safewater/lead.
+If you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/ lead.